 One of every three men and women will be diagnosed with cancer in their lifetimes.
 The National Cancer Institute reports that in 2019, there were an estimated 16.9 million cancer survivors in the United States, with a projected increase to 21.7 million by 2029.
 The majority of survivors, 64%, are 65 years or older.

-Prostate, breast and colorectal cancers are the most common diagnoses among survivors.
-Increased survival rates are attributed to improved screening and early identification of cancer as well as improved and new treatments of cancer and its side effects.
+Prostate, breast, and colorectal cancers are the most common diagnoses among survivors.
+Increased survival rates are attributed to improved screening, early identification of cancer, and improved and new treatments for cancer and its side effects.

 Who is a survivor?